 Because regulatory commitments are sensitive, the inspector should ensure that any reporting of licensee statements are paraphrased accurately and contain appropriate reference to any applicable licensee document.

 Report Attachments.
 The attachments discussed below are included at the end of the inspection report, if applicable.
-The attachments may be combined into a single attachment entitled "."
+The attachments may be combined into a single attachment entitled "Attachment."

-Entrance/Exit Meeting Attendees A list of personnel who attended the entrance and exit meetings be included in the report attachments.
-This list should include the name and title/affiliation of persons attending the meetings and an indication of whether they attended the entrance and/or exit meetings. list, by name and title, those individuals who provided relevant information or were key points of contact during the inspection (except in cases where there is a need to protect the identity of an individual).
+Entrance/Exit Meeting Attendees and Key Points of Contact.
+A list of personnel who attended the entrance and exit meetings shall be included in the report attachments.
+This list should include the name and title/affiliation of persons attending the meetings and an indication of whether they attended the entrance and/or exit meetings.
+It will also list, by name and title, those individuals who provided relevant information or were key points of contact during the inspection (except in cases where there is a need to protect the identity of an individual).

 The list should not be exhaustive but should identify those individuals who provided information related to developing and understanding findings.
 The list should include the most senior manager present at the exit meeting and NRC technical personnel who were involved in the inspection, if they are not listed as inspectors on the cover page.

 b.
 List of Items Opened, Closed, and Discussed.
-The report include a quick-reference list of items opened and closed along with a reference to the the items
+The report shall include a quick-reference list of items opened and closed along with the status of the items.
+The list shall include the type of item (NOV, NON, URI, etc.) and a reference to the requirement associated with the item, such as the 10 CFR Part 21 reference, or appropriate 10 CFR 50, Appendix B criterion.
+This list should also include whether any of the items were related to specific ITAAC.
+If the item was related to ITAAC and could affect the closure of the ITAAC, the affected design commitment, inspection, test, or analysis should be identified.
+The list should be formatted in accordance with the template provided in section 05.11 and Appendix D of this inspection manual chapter.

+c.
+Inspections, Tests, Analyses, and Acceptance Criteria.
+Provide a description of the ITAAC related to the basic component or service provided by the vendor.
+Include which design the ITAAC relate to and the specific 10 CFR 50, Appendix B controls that were inspected with respect to the ITAAC.
+Include a table that identifies the location in the COL where the ITAAC are addressed for a specific COL holder and the ITAAC number.
+A template and additional guidance are provided in Appendix D to this inspection manual chapter.

 d.
 List of Documents Reviewed.
 A list of the appropriate key documents and records reviewed during an inspection that are significant to any finding must be publicly available.
 Therefore, if a list is not otherwise made public, the report should list the key documents and records reviewed during the inspection.
-See Inspection Manual Chapter 0620, "Inspection Documents and Records” for additional guidance on records requirements. documents be the body of the report included as an attachment to facilitate reading.
+See Inspection Manual Chapter 0620, "Inspection Documents and Records” for additional guidance on records requirements.
+The list of documents reviewed should not be included in the body of the report; it should be included as an attachment to facilitate reading.

 e.
 List of Acronyms (Optional).
 Reports whose details section exceeds 20 pages should include a list of acronyms.
 For reports in which a relatively small number of acronyms have been used, the list is optional.
 In all cases, however, acronyms should be spelled out when first used in inspection report text.